 The Chicago offices of this firm have an exotic forest themed space.
 The modern design and perfect colours inspire employees.
 The offices have their own fun zone for employees with swings and themed areas.

 Creator of the Sketchbook app, Autodesk has unique offices at San Francisco Pier 9.
 The office floats on the Bay and has a swinging conference table names Scylla.
-The workshop has tech gadgets like 3D printers and all employees have access to the area.
+The workshop has tech gadgets like 3D printers, and all employees have access to the area.
 This allows them to use creativity to make anything they want.

 Facebook’s offices are inspired by its first office which was a single room above a Chinese restaurant.
 The company’s new offices have Chinese graffiti on the walls.
-The best part is that there are no cubicles and drinks and snacks are on the house!
+The best part is that there are no cubicles and drinks and snacks are in the house!
 A road runs down the middle of this mini-campus and connects all departments to places like a dentist, candy shop, a barber, a doctor’s office, gym and a video game arcade.
 Now isn’t that cool?

 With its headquarters situated in Chicago Illinois, Edelman has decorated them in a contemporary, stylish design.
-The CEO has a cubicle like everyone else in the firm and there is an open concept design.
+The CEO has a cubicle like everyone else in the firm, and there is an open concept design.